olchui428/isom3000h-project/README.md

       - `local`: Ganache UI

 3. In [`frontend/`](frontend):
-   1. In `.env.local`, add <TODO: add variables if any>
-   2. Fill in the blockchain network and deployed contract information in [`contracts.config.ts`](frontend/src/blockchain/contracts.config.ts)
+   1. Fill in the blockchain network and deployed contract information in [`contracts.config.ts`](frontend/src/blockchain/contracts.config.ts)
-   3. Copy the abi JSON files from `contract/artitacts/contracts/*`
+   2. Copy the abi JSON files from `contract/artitacts/contracts/*`
-   4. Start the frontend by the command `npm run dev` or `npm start` and go to the [dev URL](http://localhost:3000)
+   3. Start the frontend by the command `npm run dev` or `npm start` and go to the [dev URL](http://localhost:3000)

 ## Useful URLs